ehcloninger/ec2020/_posts/2020-09-11-mgb-at-the-shop.md

 had their hands on her.
 He had the carbs tuned up and she turned right over.
 That was something that hadn't happened in years.

-{% include image-gallery.html folder="/assets/images/blog/2020-09-11" %}

-Here, you can see the first batch of boxes from Moss Motors that have carpets, the new convertible top, trunk liners, and body trim.
+The first batch of boxes from Moss Motors that have carpets, the new convertible top, trunk liners, and body trim.
 Oh, and a "free" Moss Motors catalog, which has a few gems.

-{% include image-gallery.html folder="/assets/images/blog/2020-09-14" %}

 Later that week, I stopped by the shop and dropped off the convertible top.
 There is an upholstery guy that knows the trick to installing MGB tops that works out of the same garage.
 It only took him a few days to get it installed on the frame and the frame on the car.

-{% include image-gallery.html folder="/assets/images/blog/2020-09-23" %}

 While I had the car at the mechanics, I took the rims to a powder-coating place in Oklahoma City called ColorFast.
 They promised a 5 day turn-around and gave me a pretty good rate on the work.
 I went with the